 - Error Scanner: Details for all of errors of the past 24 hours, updated hourly.

 - Player Feedback: Details on player rating and comments.

 - gameLoadingFinished() : Pretty self-explanatory, we’d say.
 We need this to track the loading progress of your game and show your conversion to play.

 - gameplayStart() : Fires whenever the actual gameplay is going on (e.g. at the start of a level or when the game is unpaused).

-- gameplayStop() : Fires whenever the gameplay halts (e.g. when the game is paused, the level is completed, the player is dead, or an advertisement is played).
+- gameplayStop() : Fires whenever the gameplay halts (e.g. when the game is paused, the level is completed or when the player is dead).

 - commercialBreak() : Fires with the natural stops in the game (e.g. between levels, restarting a level, or basically any scenario where the player is about to go back into the gameplay stage).

 - rewardedBreak() : Fires with user prompt in exchange for an in-game reward (e.g. unlocking gold or bonus items, revival after death, or any scenario where you can convince the player to watch an ad).

 - Startup: gameLoadingFinished() > gameplayStart()

 - Player dies and restarts: gameplayStop() > commercialBreak() > gameplayStart()